-Environmental regulations.
-The Company's operations are subject to environmental regulations promulgated by government agencies from time to time.
-Environmental legislation provides for restrictions and prohibitions of spills, release or emission of various substances produced in association with certain mining industry operations, such as seepage from tailing disposal areas, which could result in environmental pollution.
-A breach of such legislation may result in imposition of fines and penalties.
-In addition, certain types of operations require submissions to and approval of environmental impact assessments.
-Environmental legislation is evolving in a manner which means stricter standards, and enforcement, fines and penalties for non-compliance are more stringent.
+Environmental and safety regulations.
+The Company operations may be subject to environmental regulations promulgated by government agencies from time to time.
+Environmental legislation provides for restrictions and prohibitions on spills, releases or emissions of various substances produced in association with certain mining industry operations which would result in environmental pollution.
+A breach of such legislation may result in the imposition of fines and penalties.
+In addition, certain types of operations require the submission and approval of environmental impact assessments.
+Environmental legislation is evolving in a manner that means standards are stricter, and enforcement, fines and penalties for non-compliance are more stringent.
 Environmental assessments of proposed projects carry a heightened degree of responsibility for companies and directors, officers and employees.
 The cost of compliance with changes in governmental regulations has a potential to reduce the profitability of operations.
-The Company intends to fully comply with all environmental regulations.
+The Company intends to comply fully with all environmental regulations.
+Such operations and exploration activities are also subject to substantial regulation under applicable laws by governmental agencies.
+There can be no assurance, however, that such laws and regulations will not have an adverse effect on any mining project which the Company might undertake.